harled/turbo-anchor-issue/README.md

 ## Testing

-* Open the project in vscode as a remote container and run `bundle exec rails c -b 0.0.0.0`
+* Open the project in vscode as a remote container and run `bundle exec rails s -b 0.0.0.0`
 * Alternatively, in a local env run `bundle install` and `bundle exec rails s`

 ## Related discussions: